 Fellows awarded stipends receive a financial summary at the end of each calendar year and are responsible for meeting their own state and federal tax obligations.

-These amounts are in addition to allowances that may be received for health insurance, research, and relocation travel, which vary by program.
+These amounts are pro-rated accordingly and do not include additional allowances that may be received for health insurance, research, and relocation travel, which vary by program.